-- The recommended calibration gas concentration and introduction time are the same as above the bump test also. - The figures given above are the recommended calibration gas concentrations.
+- ▶ The recommended calibration gas concentration is the same as above the bump test also. - The figures given above are the recommended calibration gas concentrations.
 The concentration should be set and gas adjustment performed if different calibration gas concentrations are used.